Dependency Injection (Props)¶

 Defined in pkg/props, the Props object typically contains:

-Tool: Metadata about your CLI (Name, Summary, GitHub Org/Repo).Logger: A structured logger (charmbracelet/log) for consistent output.Config: The loaded configuration container.FS: An abstraction of the file system (spf13/afero), allowing for easy mocking.Assets: A manager for embedded filesystem resources.Version: Current build information (Version, Commit, Date).ErrorHandler: A centralized handler for fatal and non-fatal errors.
+Tool: Metadata about your CLI (Name, Summary, GitHub Org/Repo).Logger: A unified logger abstraction (logger.Logger) with charmbracelet as the default backend for consistent output.Config: The loaded configuration container.FS: An abstraction of the file system (spf13/afero), allowing for easy mocking.Assets: A manager for embedded filesystem resources.Version: Current build information (Version, Commit, Date).ErrorHandler: A centralized handler for fatal and non-fatal errors.

 Why use Props?¶